sa2ajj/docker/docs/sources/installation/windows.rst

 SSH from a terminal
 '''''''''''''''''''

-You can also run this command on your favorite terminal (windows prompt, cygwin, git-bash, …).
-Make sure to adapt the IP and port from what you got from the vagrant ssh-config command.
+You can also run this command on your favorite terminal (windows prompt, cygwin, git-bash, |...|).
+Make sure to adapt the IP and port from what you got from the :command:`vagrant ssh-config` command.

 .. code-block:: bash

 	ssh vagrant@127.0.0.1 –p 2222

-Enter user = vagrant and password = vagrant.
+Enter user = ``vagrant`` and password = ``vagrant``.

 .. image:: images/win/cygwin.gif
    :alt: run docker
    :align: center

-Congratulations, you are now logged onto your Ubuntu Server, running on top of your Windows machine !
+Congratulations, you are now logged onto your Ubuntu Server, running on top of your Windows machine!

 Running Docker
 --------------